Nexus-mdg/dataframe-tester/README.md

 - Create all necessary directories
 - Generate sample CSV files for testing
 - Build Docker containers
-- Start all services (Spark, Jenkins, Python runner)
+- Start all services (Spark, Python runner)
 - Wait for everything to be ready

 ### Step 3: Verify Everything Works